Duebm/linked-blog-starter-md/SCAM.md

 - [ ] Electronics
-	- [ ] Wifi mod
 	- [ ] Need:
 		- [ ] Breadboard?
 		- [ ] H bridges

 - [ ] Code

 I need:
-- To figure out if I use TT motors
-- To power a motor
-- Electrical Tape